-The need for palliative care to be extended to people with diseases such as Chronic Obstructive Pulmonary Disorder (COPD), Heart Failure and Dementia is increasingly acknowledged.
-However, there has been an overall lack of direction when it comes to providing palliative care within existing disease management frameworks for people with these and other life limiting illnesses.
+The need to extend palliative care to diseases such as Chronic Obstructive Pulmonary Disorder (COPD), Heart Failure and Dementia is increasingly acknowledged.
+There has been an overall lack of direction when it comes to providing palliative care within existing disease management frameworks for people with these and other life limiting illnesses.

 Action research & other initiatives

 The Palliative Care for All report highlighted that palliative care principles need to be embedded within ALL disease frameworks.
-The following initiatives have taken place or are under way:
+The following initiatives have resulted from this programme:

-- Action research/development projects supporting the introduction of a palliative approach in the management of heart failure; advanced respiratory disease; Advancing neurological illness and for those with dementia.
-More on the action research projects:
+- Action research/development projects supporting the introduction of a palliative approach in the management of heart failure; advanced respiratory disease; Advancing neurological illness and for those with dementia were implemented

 - A paper by the Cystic Fibrosis Association of Ireland and Irish Hospice Foundation on end-of-life care for CF patients – available here